 Your response to any neurotoxin will be unique to you.
 In turn, it is difficult to say whether one is better than the other.
 BOTOX is still considered the gold standard in smoothing lines and creases and eradicating wrinkles.
 It has over a 30-year history of proven safety and efficacy and millions of loyal and devoted users.
 This track record makes the decision entirely up to the patient; stay with what is tried, tested and true, or attempt to try something new?

-Like all new aesthetic products that come to the market we carefully review the science and studies that support its use in the aesthetic industry.
-We are currently conducting our own trials with this product to validate the results for our patients before we make a decision to add this product to our aesthetic portfolio.
+Like all new esthetic products that come to the market we carefully review the science and studies that support its use in the esthetic industry.
+We are currently conducting our own trials with this product to validate the results for our patients before we make a decision to add this product to our esthetic portfolio.